 Whether you are travelling for leisure or business, travel is always associated with risks, more so if you are venturing abroad.
 Unexpected problems such as flight delays, cancellations, sickness, injury can spoil your travel plans and cause substantial financial loss.
-A Travel Insurance policy is the best way to manage all the risks associated with travel.
-Thanks to the availability of Travel Insurance online, overseas travel insurance can be bought within a matter of minutes.
-However, once you buy a Travel Insurance policy, you may be easily overwhelmed by the large number of terms and conditions mentioned in it.
+A travel insurance policy is the best way to manage all the risks associated with travel.
+Thanks to the availability of it online, an overseas travel policy can be bought within a matter of minutes.
+However, once you buy a policy, you may be easily overwhelmed by the large number of terms and conditions mentioned in it.
 If you want to understand the coverage in its entirety, it’s important to go through most of the policy documents if not all of it.
-Here are some important points to look for while reading your Travel Insurance policy: –
+Here are some important points to look for while reading your travel insurance policy: –

 Important Contact Information

 Most travel insurance policies mention emergency assistance contact numbers in the policy documents.
 In case of a medical emergency, while travelling, these contact numbers will help you reach out to the insurance provider at the earliest and get the right care and information during the time of need.

 Period of Coverage

 Depending on the type of plan you choose, the period of coverage may vary.
 So make sure to read the period of coverage.
 This will help you understand when the travel insurance coverage begins and expires.

 Besides the basic coverage, there may also be additional benefits.
 For e.g. travel insurance from Finserv MARKETS, offers quick claim settlement for added convenience.
 Hence, it’s important to scrutinise your policy documents for any such benefits.

 Reading all the risks covered in the policy documents is of utmost importance.
 The number of risks covered will be mentioned in the policy documents along with the terms and conditions.
 This will help you identify the situation wherein you can make claims.